Baby Wallaby Lights up Veterans at Nursing Home

-Salt Lake City, UT (KSL) — Ninety-year-old Korean War veteran Lynn Dean was making kissing noises and cooing at the tiny bundle in his arms.
+SALT LAKE CITY, Utah (KSL) — Ninety-year-old Korean War veteran Lynn Dean was making kissing noises and cooing at the tiny bundle in his arms.

 “Hey little lady,” he said, adding, “you’re so pretty.”